 Eeva is an investigational device.
 Limited by United States law to investigational use.

-5. THRIVE In Vitro Fertilization (IVF) Research Study
+6. THRIVE In Vitro Fertilization (IVF) Research Study – COMPLETED AND NOW CLOSED

 Main Line Fertility is currently seeking patients for the Thrive-IVF Research Study.
 The study is evaluating the efficacy, safety, and tolerability of NT100, an investigational medicine in women who have had repeated IVF failures despite having good-quality embryos.
 NT100 is a novel treatment that is being evaluated to determine if it improves the chances of getting pregnant after IVF.